audaciaconsulting/Audacia.CodeAnalysis/eslint/plugins/audacia-eslint-plugin-angular/README.md

 ## Installation

-You'll first need to install [@angular-eslint/template-parser](https://www.npmjs.com/package/@angular-eslint/template-parser).
+You'll first need to install [@angular-eslint/eslint-plugin](https://www.npmjs.com/package/@angular-eslint/template-parser).

+If the plugin is going to be used with HTML files, you'll also need [@angular-eslint](https://eslint.org/docs/latest/use/getting-started) and [eslint-plugin-html](https://www.npmjs.com/package/eslint-plugin-html).
+This is because Angular ESLint doesn't parse HTML files by default.

 Next, install `@audacia/eslint-plugin-angular`: